Directions to Northern California's most active

 Our start times are listed on the Star Parties page.
-We keep the observatory open as long as there are visitors, but you must arrive before 9 PM in winter, 10 PM in summer, to ensure that we remain open for you.
+We keep the observatory open as long as there are visitors, but you must arrive within 3 hours after start time to ensure that we remain open for you.

 About Night Vision

 Why do we use red light around the Observatory?
 It takes about 20-30 minutes for our eyes to adapt to the dark, and we want to see all we can through the telescopes!
 Red light interferes the least, but any light has an effect.
 We provide red cellophane covers for your flashlights, but please keep them pointed away from people, preferably at the ground.
 See our Star Parties page for more details.